Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Ionization Tracking Capabilities

 The average pulse amplitude (FWHM) observed from this run is 181~$\pm$~2~\si{\milli\volt} (36~$\pm$~0.2~\si{\micro\second}).
 This long FWHM and slow rise-time is consistent with expectations from negative ion drift in the electronegative SF$_\text{6}$ target gas.

-As discussed in Section \ref{sec:detectorPerformance}, the detector gas gain for each of the alpha runs was measured.
+As discussed in Section \ref{sec:detectorPerformance}, the effective detector gas gain in each of these runs was measured using alpha events as in Ref. \cite{Burns2017}.
 To do this, a cumulative integral charge in a fixed time window, around the trigger time for a given signal channel was computed.
 The maximum from this computation was recorded as the channel charge integral.
 The sum of this charge integral over all the 16 signal channels is the total integral charge for a given alpha track.
 This method helps to remove the effect of the pedestal noise from the integral charge computations.
-Samples of total integral charge distributions as observed from two of the drift velocity and reduced mobility measurement runs are shown in Figure \ref{fig:pulseArea}.
+Samples of total integral charge distributions as observed from two of these ionization tracking runs are shown in Figure \ref{fig:pulseArea}.